AERONOMY AND ASTROPHYSICS

-The Earth's magnetic field arises from its mass and motion around the polar axis, but it creates a powerful phenomenon at the edge of space known as the magnetosphere, which has been described as a comet-shaped cavity or bubble around the Earth, carved in the solar wind.
-When that supersonic flow of plasma emanating from the Sun encounters the magnetosphere, the result is a long cylindrical cavity, flowing on the lee side of the Earth, fronted by the blunt nose of the planet itself.
+The Earth's magnetic field arises from its mass and motion around the polar axis creating a powerful phenomenon at the edge of space known as the magnetosphere, which has been described as a comet-shaped cavity or bubble around the Earth, carved in the solar wind.
+When that supersonic flow of plasma emanating from the Sun encounters the magnetosphere, the result is a long cylindrical cavity flowing on the lee side of the Earth, fronted by the blunt nose of the planet itself.
 With the solar wind coming at supersonic speed, this collision produces a "bow shock" several Earth radii in front of the magnetosphere proper.

 Gonzalo Hernandez, University of Washington.

 Observations of atmospheric dynamics in Antarctica help us better understand the global behavior of the atmosphere in high-latitude regions.
 Compared with lower latitude sites, the South Pole is a unique spot from which to observe the dynamic motion of the atmosphere.
 Its position on the Earth's axis of rotation strongly restricts the types of wave motions that can occur.

 We will use high-resolution Fabry-Perot spectrometers at South Pole Station and Arrival Heights to make simultaneous azimuthal observations of the individual line spectra of several upper-atmospheric trace species, specifically the hydroxyl radical and atomic oxygen.
 The observed Doppler shift of the emission lines provides a direct measure of line-of-sight wind speed; wind field structure can also be derived from these measurements.
 Simultaneously observed line widths provide a direct measurement of kinetic temperature.